-All accounts and records should be compulsorily and accurately maintained by every taxpayer registered under the Goods and Services Tax (GST) Law.
+All accounts and records under GST pdf should be compulsorily and accurately maintained by every taxpayer registered under the Goods and Services Tax (GST) Law.
 These records should be maintained by the taxpayers at their principal place of business.
-Therefore, it is binding to know the details related to the maintenance of records and accounts under GST.
+Therefore, it is binding to know the details related to the maintenance of accounts and records under GST.

-Accounts and records under the Goods and Services Tax (GST) regime are compulsory to be maintained by every registered taxpayer at their principal place of business.
+Account and records under GST Goods and Services Tax regime are compulsory to be maintained by every registered taxpayer at their principal place of business (how to maintain gst account ).
 Every registered taxpayer with an annual turnover of more than Rs.
 2 crores will have to get their accounts audited regularly (monthly, quarterly, or annually).
 This audit is to be conducted by a Chartered Accountant or a Cost Accountant.

 The following individuals are responsible for maintaining these records:

-The records to be maintained by every registered person are of:
+The records to be maintained under GST by every registered person are of:

 There are various accounts to be maintained by a registered taxpayer under GST, such as: